-Half of the participants who agreed to search for a health app (n=8) used Google Search as their first choice to find a suitable app, whereas the other half opened a commercial app store.
-The latter search among hundreds of available apps was described by most participants as difficult or a "minefield" (P2, P4, and P6).
+Half of participants who agreed to search for a health app (n=8) used Google Search as their first choice to find a suitable app, while the other half opened a commercial app store.
+The latter search among hundreds of available apps was described by most participants as difficult or a "minefield" (P2, P4, P6).
 One participant described this task as being "far more complicated than I thought it would be" (P2).
-By the end of this exercise, only 3 participants found an app that they were

-XSL•FO RenderX willing to download and engage with further to change their behavior.
+By the end of this exercise, only three participants found an app that they were willing to download and engage with further to change their behaviour.